carlosern/aws-bootcamp-cruddur-2023/journal/week1.md

    ![2023-02-24 22 14 35 healtcheck](https://user-images.githubusercontent.com/9203226/221331413-c4b09856-e41a-400b-b374-fa699792aefb.jpg)

- ## Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces
+ ### Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces
   - I already have Docker Desktop on my local machine
   - I pulled images carlosern/front and carlosern/backend  from my dockerhub repository
   - The backend works without changes
-  - The fronted needs to get an updated ENV VAR for my localhost, something like this
+  - The frontend needed an updated ENV VAR for my localhost, something like this

   ```
   docker run -p 3000:3000 -d -e REACT_APP_BACKEND_URL='http://127.0.0.1:4567' carlosern/front